boettiger-lab/wetlands/maplibre/system-prompt.md

 - Join the taxonomy table to filter by taxonomic class (birds = "Aves") and get scientific/common names
 - Use the `COPY ...
 TO` syntax to output results as CSV to the public-outputs bucket
 - Multiple h8 hexagons will map to the same h4 parent, which is expected behavior
-- Use `COUNT(DISTINCT w.h8)` to count unique fine-resolution hexagons, not the coarser parent cells
 - For large datasets like iNaturalist, filter by country first to avoid memory issues

 ## Wetland Type Codes